LAG Baden-Württemberg - Sa 11/18

 201 b) The fact that the defendant processes personal data of the plaintiff is already evident from the large number of official e-mails submitted by the parties as printouts in this legal dispute, which the plaintiff wrote, sent and received within the scope of his employment relationship.
 Every single e-mail written, sent and received by the plaintiff already contains personal data, namely information relating to the plaintiff.
 In this respect, the defendant's objection that it does not keep any negative lists or the like about the plaintiff outside the personnel file is irrelevant

 202 (4) The plaintiff is entitled to be provided with information on personal performance and conduct data.
 Personal performance and conduct data is a specific category of personal data within the meaning of Art.
 15 (1) (2) (b) GDPR in conjunction with Art 4 No. 1 GDPR.
 According to recital 63 p.
 7 to the GDPR, the party entitled to information is entitled to declare to which information or to which processing operations the request for information relates.
-The plaintiff made use of this right and limited his initially comprehensive right to information to personal performance and behavioral data.
+The plaintiff made use of this right and limited his initially comprehensive right to information to personal performance and behavioural data.

 203 (5) The right to be provided with a copy of the data results from Art.
 15 (3) sentence 1 GDPR